In Perpignan, the RN has also won over the middle class

 Nicolas Lebourg, Author provided

-A Concrete Plan for Safety
+A Concrete Plan for Security

 In January 2020, an IFOP-Semaine du Roussillon-Sud Radio poll showed that 48% of Perpignan voters surveyed considered “the safety of people and property” to be a key factor in their voting decision.

-Take, for example, the western neighborhood of Bas Vernet, a modest area among the city’s priority neighborhoods, which does indeed face real safety issues, particularly in the Cité des Oiseaux sector.
+Let’s take, for example, the western neighborhood of Bas Vernet, a modest area among the city’s priority neighborhoods, which does indeed face real safety issues, particularly in the Cité des Oiseaux sector.

 61% of residents in Bas Vernet Ouest considered safety to be an important factor in their voting decision.
-And, indeed, the corresponding polling station gave 61.65% of its votes to Louis Aliot in the second round.
+And, indeed, the corresponding polling station cast 61.65% of its votes for Louis Aliot in the second round.

-A convergence between working-class and affluent neighborhoods
+A convergence between working-class and upscale neighborhoods

 But this did not happen without divisions within the working class.
-Indeed, the city has poor neighborhoods with a high concentration of people from the southern shores of the Mediterranean—particularly in the run-down historic center and in the northern neighborhoods.
+Indeed, the city has poor neighborhoods with a high concentration of people from the southern shore of the Mediterranean—particularly in the run-down historic center and in the northern neighborhoods.

 In the housing projects, mobilization is no longer enough